 During McCarter's early years, it would have been difficult, if not impossible to offer an entire series comprised of musical and dance performers from other lands and cultures.
 While a handful of artists, like the legendary sitar play Ravi Shankar, Jose Greco, (the undisputed flamenco king of all time), Batsheva Dance Company of Israel, and The Bulgarian Voices: Angelite, did appear on the McCarter stage, these pioneers were few and far between.
 In recent years McCarter has welcomed companies from Eastern Europe, Tibet, Senegal, Republic of China, Ghana to create it's ever popular and always eclectic Signature Series.

-Over the past 30 years, an astounding roster of one-night-only special events has further broadened the scope of McCarter's diverse subscription series programming - including performances by Bill Cosby, James Taylor, Bob Dylan, Richie Havens, Joan Baez, Bette Midler, Gregory Peck, Billy Joel, Tony Bennett, Penn & Teller, Carol Burnett, Tom Chapin, Richard Thompson, Shawn Colvin, George Winston, and the Flying Karamazov Brothers, to name a few.
+Over the past 30 years, an astounding roster of one-night-only special events has further broadened the scope of McCarter's diverse subscription series programming - including performances by James Taylor, Bob Dylan, Richie Havens, Joan Baez, Bette Midler, Gregory Peck, Billy Joel, Tony Bennett, Penn & Teller, Carol Burnett, Tom Chapin, Richard Thompson, Shawn Colvin, George Winston, and the Flying Karamazov Brothers, to name a few.

 Back to Top